shv-om/lecture-planner/README.md

 # lecture-planner
-Automatic Lecture planner application for schools and colleges. using Genetic Algorithm.
+Automatic Lecture planner application for schools and colleges using Genetic Algorithm.

-ALGORITHM
+##ALGORITHM

     First, an initial generation of chromosomes is created randomly and their fitness value is analysed.